Casanovva: Plot

-Some years ago, Casanovva came to Dubai and romances some girls.
-Zacariah who is a magazine reporter publishes the stories of Casanovva and him mingling with girls.
-Sameera Zacharia, daughter of Zacharia helps Casanovva from a danger and eventually they become friends.
-During a meeting with Casanovva on the last day of his holiday in Dubai Sameera falls for him and believed his feelings for her is also real.
-But when Casanovva returns to Europe he again started to flirt with ladies and forgot sameera who is still waiting fir Casanovva.
-Next year Casanovva again came to Dubai for holiday this time an angry and jealous sameera decides to make Casanovva feel the tension and pain that she had gone through the past year because of Casanovva's flirtious life.
-Sameera lies to him that she has a lover which made Casanovva jealous.
-Casanovva is surprised by Sameera's nature and realize that she is different from other women with whom he had relations.
-Gradually Casanovva understands that he has some different feeling for Sameera than other women.
+Some years ago, Casanovva came to Dubai and romanced some girls.
+Zacariah, who is a magazine reporter, publishes the stories of Casanovva and him mingling with girls.
+Sameera Zacharia, daughter of Zachariah, helps Casanovva from a danger, and eventually they become friends.
+During a meeting with Casanovva on the last day of his holiday in Dubai, Sameera falls for him and believes his feelings for her are also real.
+But when Casanovva returns to Europe, he again starts to flirt with ladies and forgets Sameera, who is still waiting for Casanovva.
+Next year Casanovva again came to Dubai for holiday.
+This time an angry and jealous Sameera decided to make Casanovva feel the tension and pain that she had gone through the past year because of Casanovva's flirtatious life.
+Sameera lies to him that she has a lover, which made Casanovva jealous.
+Casanovva is surprised by Sameera's nature and realises that she is different from other women with whom he had relations.
+Gradually Casanovva understands that he has some different feelings for Sameera than for other women.
 He realises that he is in love with her.
-She also has love interest in Casanovva.
+She also has a love interest in Casanovva.
 But her father requests Casanovva to leave his daughter.
 He replies that he was in love with his daughter.
 Casanovva calls Sameera for a meeting to reveal his love to her.
 On the day, at A Big Fair in Dubai, Sameera wears a mask to give Casanovva a surprise.
 But suddenly four robbers rush to the road with the same mask as Sameera.
 The police try to capture them.
-The four robbers escape and Sameera is caught by the police.
-And one of the robber shoots Sameera and she dies at the spot.
+The four robbers escape, and Sameera is caught by the police.
+And one of the robbers shoots Sameera, and she dies at the spot.
 Casanovva waits for her and returns to his room depressed.
 On the way, he sees the four robbers escaping in a car.
 But at that time he had no idea about the incident that had happened.
 He is informed of the death of Sameera by TV news in his room.
 He rushes to the police to tell about the robbers.
 But they don't listen to Casanovva.
-Here ends the Flashback.
+Here ends the flashback.